Should I Become a Welding Engineer?

 |Degree Level||Bachelor's; some employers prefer a master's degree|

 |Licensure and Certification||State licensure is required for welding engineers who offer their services directly to the public|

 |Key Skills||Communication skills; ability to use analytical or scientific software, computer-aided design (CAD) software, computer-aided manufacturing (CAM) software, database user interface and query software, and development environment software|

-Sources: St. Petersburg College, Survey of job postings in November 2012, O*Net OnLine, *U.S. Bureau of Labor Statistics
+Sources: St. Petersburg College, O*Net OnLine, *U.S. Bureau of Labor Statistics

 Now let's check out the individual steps for getting into this career.

 Most entry-level jobs in welding engineering require at least a bachelor's degree in the field of materials engineering or welding engineering.
 Throughout this degree program, students gain an understanding of the properties of various materials.
 They acquire a solid base of engineering knowledge in order to develop advanced welding techniques and operate special equipment.
 Bachelor's degree programs in welding engineering may include coursework in chemistry, calculus, trigonometry, physics, design, welding processes, and project management.

 In addition to classes, you might participate in an internship.
 Aspiring welding engineers may be able to improve their prospects for future employment by taking part in an internship program.
 Some academic programs require that students complete such an internship in order to graduate.
 Internships not only provide valuable experience, but also help prospective welding engineers decide what particular kind of welding interests them most as a potential future specialization.
 Sometimes, after graduation an intern will be offered a permanent position with the company that granted the internship.

 Step 2: Consider Graduate School